CMaxK/recap-data-challenge/README.md

 ```cd recap-data-challenge```
 Followed by:
 ```python main.py```
-If you see **Completed running of main.py** this means you have succesfully completed all necessary steps so far.
-If the script could not run you will see other errors (detailed within comments of main.py script)
+If you see **Completed running of main.py** printed in the terminal, this means you have succesfully completed all necessary steps so far.
+If the script could not run, you will see other errors (detailed within comments of main.py script)

 You will now have a copy of the cleaned final csv with net revenue and churn amounts in a data folder stored as [net_revenue_churn.csv](data/net_revenue_churn.csv).
 The original json object containing all invoices (Task 1) is also stored in the data folder as [invoices.json](data/invoices.json)